jxmijuholx/LinkedList/Raportti.md

     return linkedList;
 }

-// Test insertion and deletion in the middle of a doubly linked list function testDoublyLinkedList(data: Emotion[]): void {
+function testDoublyLinkedList(data: Emotion[]): void {
     console.log('Testing insertion and deletion in the middle of a Doubly Linked List:');
     const linkedList = createDoublyLinkedList(data);